nagasudhirpulla/taming_python/blog/skills/psycopg2.md

         where dob >= %s and studentid > %s \
         order by name, studentid"

-    # execute the data fetch command along with the SQL placeholder values
+    # execute the data fetch SQL command along with the SQL placeholder values
     cur.execute(sqlStr, (dt.datetime(2018, 1, 1, 0, 0, 0), 3000))

     # fetch all the records from cursor